Welsh Church Act 1914: History

-Owing to the outbreak of the First World War in August 1914, the Act was given royal assent on 18 September simultaneously with another controversial bill, the Government of Ireland Act 1914.
-In addition, royal assent was also given to the Suspensory Act 1914 which stated that the two other Acts would not come into force for the remainder of the war.
+Owing to the outbreak of the First World War in August 1914, the act was given royal assent on 18 September simultaneously with another controversial bill, the Government of Ireland Act 1914.
+In addition, royal assent was given to the Suspensory Act 1914 which provided that the two other acts would not come into force for the remainder of the war.
 On 31 March 1920 most of the Welsh part of the Church of England became the Church in Wales, an independent province of the Anglican Communion, with (originally) four dioceses led by the Archbishop of Wales.
 However, 18 out of 19 church parishes which spanned the Welsh/English border overwhelmingly voted in individual referendums to remain within the Church of England.
-For example, St Stephen's Church, Old Radnor (Powys, Wales) is part of the diocese of Hereford, England.

-The Welsh Church Act and the Government of Ireland Act were (together with the Parliament Act 1949) the only Acts enacted by invoking the Parliament Act 1911 until the War Crimes Act in 1991.
+The Welsh Church Act 1914 and the Government of Ireland Act 1914 were (together with the Parliament Act 1949) the only acts enacted by invoking the Parliament Act 1911 until the War Crimes Act in 1991.